underwatergrasshopper/PyCrossWindowKeyStrokeSender/README.md

 ### HOWTO Install

-Go to releases section and download last release package (either with `tar.gz` or `whl` extension).
+Go to releases section and download last release package with `tar.gz` extension.
-Run `pip install PyCrossWindowKeyStrokeSender-<version>.tar.gz` or `pip install PyCrossWindowKeyStrokeSender-<version>.whl` (depends which type of packed is downloaded) in directory where is the package.
+Run `pip install PyCrossWindowKeyStrokeSender-<version>.tar.gz` in directory where is the package.

+*Note: The `<version>` in install command need to be replaced with a version of the package.*

 ### HOWTO Unistall